marherje/SiWECAL_p_AHCAL_Sim/README.md

 Note: The combined geometries are lead by one "compact" file that loads a 50x50x50m world and place the beam and detectors inside.
 Beware of redefinitions inside the detectors geometries and overlapping of the geometries.
 - `run_scripts`: Everything necessary to run the simulations by using the geometries in /geometry/.
+### USEFUL CHECKS:
+- `To visualize`:
+"geoDisplay -compact compactgeometryfile.xml"

+- `To check materials, distances and possible overlappings`:
+"materialScan compactgeometryfile.xml x0 y0 z0 x1 y1 z1"
+it will display a list of materials moving in a straight line from (x0,y0,z0) to (x1,y1,z1)

 ## PROCESSORS
 - `ECAL processors`: Proccesing of from .slcio ECalorimetershits into "real" ECAL data.